 Once you have a solid understanding of what makes your customer tick, you can begin to hone your marketing and sales tactics as well.
 Let’s look at why customer research is so important, and review some ways to execute a research strategy that gives you a marketing edge with both current and future customers.

 What is Customer Research?

 Customer research is the process of better understanding the people your business serves.
-From interviews and surveys to focus groups and ethnology, customer research methodologies are designed to give you greater insight into customer motivations, behaviors, challenges, and objectives.
+From interviews and surveys to focus groups and ethnography, customer research methodologies are designed to give you greater insight into customer motivations, behaviors, challenges, and objectives.
 Customer research is an integral part of a comprehensive brand research initiative.

 Customer research is designed to reveal shared traits within groups, enabling you to segment audiences and define buyer personas for more targeted marketing efforts.

 Buyer personas are generalized representations of your target customers.
 These research-based profiles describe who your ideal customers are, the challenges they face, and how they make purchasing decisions.
 Buyer personas should be shared internally across your business and should be instrumental in developing your marketing plan.

 That’s really the key.
 Customer research helps focus your marketing strategy, so you can reach more of the right customers—saving time and money while increasing sales.

 What Methods Should I Use for Customer Research?

 Selecting the right methodology is a critical first step in any customer research process.
 The type of business you have and the kind of insight you need to glean will influence which method is used.
 Accurate customer research helps you make smart decisions about how to position and market your brand.

 Knowledge, as they say, is power.
 Research gives you the power to influence consumer behavior by knowing how your brand is perceived by those who experience it.
 Here are some other tried and true customer research methods that yield actionable insights for smarter business decisions.